sslarch/sslarch.github.io/caa_proposal.md

-Dear honorable members of the CAA Steering Committee,
+Dear honourable members of the CAA Steering Committee,

 With this letter, we would like to express our intention to establish a CAA Special Interest Group for Scientific Scripting Languages in Archaeology (SIG-SSLA) under the auspices of the CAA.
 The idea for this SIG was developed in 2018 in a session on R as an archaeological tool.
 Out of this event and the resulting discussions, it was proposed to form such a Special Interest Group to create a permanent platform for the exchange and discussion of ideas and to develop the practical use of R for archaeological applications.
 After further discussions with colleagues, it became clear that it would be a good idea to extend the focus to all scientific script languages.